-The Wentworth Club's East Course is a Harry Colt designed heathland and the oldest of the three on offer.
+The Wentworth Club's East Course is a Harry Colt-designed heathland and the oldest of the three on offer.
 It opened for play in 1924, two years before The West.
 It is perhaps the most enjoyable for the average player.

 For some informed reviewers, the East is equal to the West.
 Whereas The West is more parkland than heathland, the East Course could be said to be more heathland than parkland.

-Wentworth Club Edinburgh Course
+Wentworth Edinburgh Course (South Course)

 The Wentworth Club's Edinburgh Course is the third golf course designed by John Jacobs, Bernard Gallacher, Gary Player and opened for play in 1990.